-So you had a whoopie whoopsy (aka sex without a condom).
+So you had a whoopie whoopsy (aka sex without using contraception).
 No judgment, friends — it happens.
 Now that the deed is done, it’s time to talk options.

 Here’s the lowdown on Plan B and the abortion pill — and why they’re not the same thing.